Homemade Ravioli with Spinach and Ricotta Cheese

 - Add the spinach.
 Cook spinach for a couple of minutes, or until limp.
 Remove from heat and let cool.
 Chop well.

-- Add approximately 2 tbs. of mixture to center of Won Ton square.
+- Add approximately 2 tablespoons of the mixture to center of Won Ton square.

 - Add Won Ton to the top.